 Political Proteus: Nationalism’s Entangled Histories

-The Annual Pierre du Bois Conference, organized by the Graduate Institute in partnership with the Pierre du Bois Foundation and with support from the Swiss National Science Foundation, will take place at Maison de la Paix from 25–26 March 2021.
+The Annual Pierre du Bois Conference, organized by the Graduate Institute in partnership with the Pierre du Bois Foundation and with support from the Swiss National Science Foundation, will take place at Maison de la Paix from 26-27 August 2021.
 Michael Goebel is organizing the conference.
-(The conference which was scheduled to take place on October 1 and 2, 2020, was postponed due to Covid 19.)
+(The conference which was scheduled to take place in October, 2020, was postponed due to Covid 19.)

 Bernard Yack, the ‘Lerman Neubauer Professor of Democracy and Public Policy’ at Brandeis University, will give the Keynote Lecture titled, Being in Time: The Experience of Nationhood.